mhnaufal/see-plus-plus/README.md

    }
    ```
    The first `const` ack as the return type and the second `const` mark that this function will not change the object.
+   `class` and `struct` can inherit data & functions from other classes.

 2. **Operator Overloading**
    Operator in C++ it's just another function with the word **operator**.